Dr. Pedro Mendes

 Undergraduate Research Opportunity Description

-This application requires a cover letter, an unofficial transcript, and a brief statement of research interests.
+This application requires a resume or CV, an unofficial transcript, and a brief statement of research interests.